 Supply chain management being done in “real-time” means there is visibility into things like inventory, orders, vehicles, people and equipment using real-time information.
 This kind of transparency is an advantage for both logistics providers and their customers.

-Anymore, a 3PL’s commitment to optimizing their technology is a necessity (we talked about that, here).
+Anymore, a 3PL’s commitment to optimizing their technology is a necessity.
 Optimized, automated operations use real-time information that enhance the supply chain process.
 Things like mobile track & trace devices or RFID (barcode scanning) that collect moment-by-moment data are examples of real-time solutions to reliable communication in supply chain management.

 The real-time benefits are clear